OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ![alt text](https://github.com/OB-lab/James-et-al.-submission-to-Current-Biology/blob/main/Images/PerLocalityPCAs.png?raw=true)

-For LH we chose PC2, PC2 for CB, and PC1 for CH.
+For Lennox Head we chose PC2, PC2 for Cabarita Beach, and PC1 for Coffs Harbour.

 We used R to calculate the outliers for each locality.
 R code (shown for LH population pair):